e1cruz/DAT-475/README.md

-DAT 475 Project Three Guidelines and Rubric
+DAT 475 Project Three Guidelines and Rubric (THIS ALSO INCLUDES PROJECT 1 AND 2(DOCUMENT 20)) Competency
-Competency
 In this project, you will demonstrate your mastery of the following competency: